Skip to main content

 The charity uses a wide range of suppliers for our operations across England and Scotland who supply goods and services that support the operations of the charity.
 The charity recognises the importance of its role in implementing the guidance of the Modern Slavery Act and its implications.

 Those involved in procurement are aware of the risk of modern slavery specifically, and our Procurement Policy sets out requirements for buying goods and services and the due diligence required on suppliers.
-Our whistleblowing policy and procedure encourages staff to report any concerns.
+Our whistleblowing policy and procedure encourages employees to report any concerns.

 The supplier code of conduct references the risk of the Modern Slavery Act in our supply chain.
-The Procurement Policy and code of conduct will be used to further draw the attention of the charity's staff and volunteers to the risks relating to modern slavery and child and forced labour, ensuring that they have access to the necessary information and most importantly how they can report any concerns they have.
+The Procurement Policy and code of conduct will be used to further draw the attention of the charity's employees and volunteers to the risks relating to modern slavery and child and forced labour, ensuring that they have access to the necessary information and most importantly how they can report any concerns they have.

 Policies